Water is becoming more and more a fine luxury rather than a necessity.

 This does not happen because oxygen is constantly around us and is made easily accessible thanks to the beautiful mechanism of respiration.
 It is evident though that without oxygen Life would not be possible.

 Water has the same value of oxygen.

-Optimally we should drink one litre of water per 25 kilos of body weight.
-I personally think that woman should have an intake of 2.2l of water daily and 2.7l for man.
+Optimally we should drink one liter of water per 25 kilos of body weight.
+I personally think that women should have an intake of 2.2l of water daily and 2.7l for man.
 It may sound like a lot of water but if you think about it, it is not: drink one glass every hour starting when you wake up and you have already covered more than you need in a day.

 Warm weather and aircon tend to dry us up quite a lot, leading the human body to evaporate one litre of water through your breath every day.

 Physiologically, dehydrated tissues in our body do not function well and are consequently more prone to injuries and inflammation.
 According to some studies, the brain itself really suffers from lack of water: even slight dehydration (1% of your body weight) can create mood swings, short memory and a reduction of brain activity.

 Here the comparison with nature is helpful: a plant that is lacking water is surely not going to thrive, blossom or produce fruits because its functionality is compromised by dehydration.
 For human beings like ourselves is no different; body tissues (neurons, tendons, muscles, bones, joints, cartilage, etc) when dehydrated cannot function 100%.

 In addition to that, water can be related also to back and neck pain for different reasons.
 Psoas muscles are the only one that supports the lumbar spine and discs in any position: TCM (traditional Chinese medicine) teaches us that psoas muscles are related to the kidneys, which need water to be healthy.

 When these muscles have been “switched off” for too long, chiropractic can help to reactivate their function through chiropractic adjustment and its profound effects on neurological function.